|Course Length:||3 Years Full-Time|

 This degree provides an ideal step towards a successful career in ecology as well as progression into many other areas of graduate employment.

 Potential career paths include managing nature reserves, ecological consultancy, environmental protection and museum curatorship.
-Alternatively, you may wish to progress onto postgraduate study or teaching (further training required).
+Alternatively, you may wish to train to teach or progress onto postgraduate study.

 How can I enhance my employability?